Free Business Directory Submission: Is It Worth Your Time in 2025?

 Considering Domain Authority and Audience

-Domain authority – a metric developed by Moz that predicts a website’s ability to rank in search results – provides valuable insight into a directory’s potential SEO value.
+Domain authority – a metric that predicts a website’s ability to rank in search results – provides valuable insight into a directory’s potential SEO value.
 Directories with higher domain authority typically pass more link equity to your website, making them more valuable from an SEO perspective.

-Several free tools allow you to check domain authority, including Moz’s own Link Explorer and various browser extensions.
+Several free tools allow you to check domain authority, including browser extensions and online checkers.
 Prioritizing directories with domain authority above 30 typically yields better results than submitting to numerous low-authority platforms.
+However, don’t ignore lower-authority niche directories if they serve your specific industry – sometimes relevance trumps raw authority.

 Avoiding Spammy Directories